Join us for a screening of local filmmaker Harris Cohen’s two short documentaries about San Rafael characters, past and present.

 Evri Kwong was born in San Francisco and raised in the Bay Area.
 He attended the San Francisco Art Institute where he received a BFA and MFA in Drawing and Painting.
 During graduate school, Kwong was awarded a full fellowship to study at the prestigious Skowhegan School of Painting and Sculpture in Maine.
 He has received grants from the Pollock-Krasner Foundation, the Lannan Foundation, and the Adolph & Esther Gottlieb Foundation Grant for Painting.
 Currently.

 He is currently an adjunct professor of drawing and painting at California College of the Arts in San Francisco.
-Kwong’s work is in numerous public and private institutions, most recently: de Young Museum Open in 2021 and the Triennial de Young Open 2023.
-His work has been written up in international magazines and newspapers and cited in the book Asian American Primary Source Reader (2017, Yale Press) for a painting he made about Vincent Chin.
-He also appeared in the documentary film “Smitten” by filmmaker Nancy Kelly on the Rene Di Rosa Art Collection in Napa, CA.
+Kwong’s work is in numerous public and private institutions, most recently: “Unruly” at the Museum of Sonoma County.
+Also his work has been at the Triennial de Young Open 2023 and the de Young Museum Open in 2021.
+His work has been written up in international magazines and newspapers and cited in the book Asian American Primary Source Reader (2017, Yale Press) for a painting he made about Vincent Chin, and Worlds in Collison by Carlos Villa, 2021.
+He also appeared in the documentary film “Smitten” by filmmaker Nancy Kelly on the Rene Di Rosa Art Collection in Napa, CA, as well as “Breathe Made Visible” by filmmaker Anna Halprin, 2013.

 Here’s the Pacific Sun article that appeared after his art talk at the San Rafael Public Library June 2023.